Study Abroad–Israel & More

 Winter Session Israel Trip

 Learn about a dynamic area of law from the experts who are shaping it.
-Spend two weeks over winter break taking a two-credit course studying contemporary Israeli, American, and Jewish gender law at the Haim Striks School of Law.
+Spend two weeks over winter break taking a two-credit course studying contemporary Israeli, American, and Jewish gender law at the College of Law and Business in Ramat Gan.
 Stay on the beach in nearby Tel Aviv.
 All classes are taught in English.

-All classes are held at the Haim Striks School of Law, Rishon LeZion, Israel.
+All classes are held at the College of Law and Business in Ramat Gan, Israel.
 The course will focus on three contemporary examples of challenges to gender segregation—at worship spaces, on public buses, and in restrooms.
 Students will examine, compare, and explore the basic principles of gender, discrimination, equality, and justice across three different legal regimes.
 They will focus on the structure of these legal systems that support and sometimes conflict with principles of equality, nondiscrimination, and pluralism.

 Over the past two decades, Israel’s civil courts have faced the question of how enforced sex-segregation at worship spaces can be reconciled with commitments to equality in civil law, as well as to Israel’s structure as a pluralistic Jewish state.
 U.S. state courts have wrestled with the question of how the authorization of sex-segregation in the context of restrooms can be squared with equality commitments to transgender youth and adults.